 We hope you never need to deal with a dental emergency, but if you do, the last thing you should need to worry about is the price.
 Here are some ways you can afford emergency dental care without breaking the bank.

-No insurance?
-Perfect.
-Flossy is a pay-as-you-go service where you only pay for the dental services you receive.
+Flossy can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.
 There are no hidden fees, annual premiums, or monthly dues — so the price you see is the price you get.